Workload

 The count can only increase while the workload holds a Quota Reservation.

 This mechanism allows a Job to be evicted and re-queued if the job doesn’t become ready.
-Please refer to the Sequential Admission with Ready Pods for more details.
+Please refer to the All-or-nothing with ready Pods for more details.

 Exponential Backoff Requeueing